 For most mortgage loans, your first payment is due at least a full month after the last day of the month in which you closed on your home.
 Unlike rent, mortgage is paid in arrears, meaning they’re due on the first day of the month for the previous month.

 For instance, say your loan closed on January 20, your closing costs would have included interest charges for the remaining days through the end of the month.
-Your first full mortgage payment, including P&I for the month of February, is due on March 1.
+Your first full mortgage payment, including P&I for the month of February (if applicable), is due on March 1.
+Find your payment information and due date in your online portal or on your billing statement.

 Payments are due on the first of every month (for most mortgages).
-To make sure your payment isn’t late, make sure we receive it by no later than 3 p.m.
+To make sure your payment isn’t late, make sure we receive payments by mail no later than 3 p.m.
+Eastern Time, or online and phone payments by no later than 11:45 p.m.
 Eastern Time.
+You can find your payment due date in the online portal or on your billing statement.
 To learn more about how to avoid late payments (and associated fees), read this article.

 Let’s explore some of your options:

 Choose your pay frequency.
-Your lender might give you the option to pay biweekly instead of monthly.
-This results in 26 half payments over the course of a year – in other words, it’s as though you made 13 monthly payments in 12 months.
-The benefit of this is you end up paying less total interest and reduce your principal more quickly than you would paying monthly.
-This can quickly add up to savings in the thousands of dollars and potentially shave years off your loan.
+Your lender might give you the option to pay bi-weekly or semi-monthly instead of monthly.
+Bi-weekly drafting results in 26 half payments over the course of a year.
+In other words, it’s as though you made 13 monthly payments in 12 months.
+The benefit of this is you end up paying less total interest and reduce your principal more quickly than you would if you pay monthly.
+This can quickly add up to potentially saving thousands of dollars and could shave years off your loan.

 Sign up for Autopay with Newrez.
 You can make the payments yourself each month, but if you want to have one less to-do item to remember, we offer borrowers the option to sign up for autodraft, otherwise known as automatic withdrawal or ACH.
-With autopay, we’ll automatically deduct your mortgage payment from your bank account each month on a date of your choosing.
+With autodraft, we’ll automatically deduct your mortgage payment from your bank account each month on a date of your choosing.
+We offer bi-weekly, semi-monthly, or monthly options for your convenience.

-To sign up for autodraft, sign into your account, click on your loan number to access your dashboard, select Payments and click Schedule Recurring Payments.
+To sign up for autodraft, sign into your account, click on Account Details to access your dashboard, select Payments and click Schedule Recurring Payments.
 Enter your bank account information, click save, and you’re done!

-• Pay online through your bank.
-If you do your banking online, you can use their website or mobile app – just enter the amount of your monthly payment and set the payee name to Newrez Servicing.
+2. Pay online through your bank.
+If you do your banking online, you can use their website or mobile app – just enter the correct amount of your monthly payment and set the payee name to Newrez LLC.
+If your mortgage has an escrow account or if you have an ARM (adjustable-rate mortgage) loan, be sure to track any changes in your payment and adjust your bill-pay amount before your payment is due.

-• Pay by wire transfer.
-Use the information below:
+5. Pay by wire transfer using the information below:

 Citibank N.A